 Michael X. Repka, MD

-Dr. Repka currently serves as the Medical Director for Governmental Affairs.
+Dr. Repka currently serves as the Academy's medical director for governmental affairs.
 Prior to this position, he served on the Academy's Committee of Secretaries as the secretary for federal affairs since 2005.
 He has served on several Academy committees, including chair of the Federal Economic Policy Committee, Diagnostic and Procedural Terminology and Reimbursement Committee and the EyeNet editorial advisory board.
 He is also the Academy's advisor to the CPT editorial panel of the American Medical Association.

 He received his medical degree from the Jefferson Medical College of Thomas Jefferson University and completed his ophthalmology residency at Wills Eye Hospital.
 Following completion of his residency training, a fellowship was spent training in pediatric ophthalmology and strabismus as well as neuro-ophthalmology at the Wilmer Ophthalmological Institute of Johns Hopkins Hospital.